frephs/IS24-AM21/documentation_wip/uml.md

     evaluate() bool
 }

+PlayableCard -- CardSides : uses
+ PlayableCard --* SidedCard: is composed of
+GoldCard -- PointConditionTypes : uses
+CornerEnum -- CardSide : uses
 Card <|-- SidedCard : Inherits from
 CardSide "1"--* "4" Corner: is composed of
-SidedCard  "1"*--"2" CardSide : is composed of SidedCard  "2"*--"1" ResourceCard : is composed of SidedCard "2"*--"1" StarterCard: is composed of Card*-- ObjectiveCard: is composed of
+SidedCard  "1"*--"2" CardSide : is composed of SidedCard  "1"<|--"1" ResourceCard : inherits from
+SidedCard "1"<|--"1" StarterCard: inherits from Card*-- ObjectiveCard: is composed of

 ResourceCard <|-- GoldCard : inherits from
-GoldCard --|> Linkable : implements
-ResourceCard --|> Linkable : implements
-StarterCard --|> Linkable : implements
 ObjectiveCard --* Objective : is composed of
 Objective ..|> GeometricObjective : realization
 Objective ..|> CountingObjective : realization
+Corner --|> Iterable : implements
+CardSide --|> Iterable : implements